HTTP-RPC/Sierra/README.md

 columnPanel.add(textPane);
 ```

+The complete source code for this example can be found [here](sierra-test/src/main/java/org/httprpc/sierra/test/GreetingTest.java).

 ## Elements
 XML elements represent component instances.
 Most Swing and all Sierra components are supported by default.
 Support for additional elements can be added via the `bind()` method of the `UILoader` class.